 Another popular tourist attraction is the famous Marble Steps (Scalinata delle Tre Caravelle), which are decorated with reliefs of the three caravels of Christopher Columbus: Santa Maria, Pinta and Niña.
 The stairs lead to Genoa's famous Grand Hotel Savoia and are a great place to take photos overlooking the city.

-Beneath the historic centre of Genoa is an extensive system of underground tunnels and crypts, which were once used for defence and storage of goods.
+Beneath the historic centre of Genoa is an extensive system of underground tunnels and crypts that were once used for defence and storage of goods.
 Some of these tunnels are now open to the public and offer a fascinating view of the city's history from a different perspective.

 And of course, we must not forget the gastronomy.
 Genoese cuisine is another attraction for tourists.
 The town is famous for its traditional Ligurian dishes such as pesto alla genovese (basil pesto), focaccia (savoury bread cake) and trofie (a type of pasta).
 Seafood also plays an important role in Genoese cuisine, whether it's fresh fish or the famous ciuppin soup.